brainwane/HARK/Documentation/HARKmanual.md

 broken.
 HARKcore might also develop a framework more suited to industrial organization models and dynamic games.[36](HARKmanual36.html#fn36x0)

-The HARKestimation module in particular is very sparsely populated, with its functions mostly serving as wrappers for "off the shelf" optimization methods from scipy.optimize.
+The HARK.estimation module in particular is very sparsely populated, with its functions mostly serving as wrappers for "off the shelf" optimization methods from scipy.optimize.
 There are plenty of non-standard or more complex optimization techniques available, including global and/or stochastic search